ab9rf/scripts/docs/devel/export-map.rst

     to trigger on outside tiles)

 ``-a``, ``--aquifer``
-    Whether the tile is considered an aquifer [number ID] (NONE/LIGHT/HEAVY)
+    Whether the tile is considered an aquifer. [number ID] (NONE/LIGHT/HEAVY)

 ``-m``, ``--material``
-    The material inside the tile [number ID] (IRON/GRANITE/CLAY/ TOPAZOLITE/BLACK_OPAL/etc.) (will return nil if the tile is empty)
+    The material inside the tile. [number ID] (IRON/GRANITE/CLAY/ TOPAZOLITE/BLACK_OPAL/etc.) (will return nil if the tile is empty)

 ``-u``, ``--underworld``
-    Whether the underworld z-levels will be included
+    Whether the underworld z-levels will be included.

 ``-e``, ``--evilness``
     Whether the evilness value will be included in MAP_SIZE table.
 This only